Mary-Ruth Walsh: Skin Deep

 Her public work extends beyond the gallery space and is both permanent and temporary.

-Skin Deep launched at the Highlanes Gallery, Drogheda in November 2020, and travelled to Limerick City Gallery of Art, Limerick in May/June of this year.
-The exhibition will be on view in Wexford Arts Centre, Wexford from 18 October – 4 December 2021 and gallery hours are Tuesday – Friday from 10am-5pm and Saturday from 11am-4pm.
+Skin Deep launched at the Highlanes Gallery, Drogheda in November 2020, and will travel to Wexford Arts Centre, Wexford from October – December 2021.